kiwix/kiwix-js-pwa/README.md

 on Wikipedia ZIM files to date.

 This is a simple port of the HTML5 web app provided on this git-hub repository.
-This port is primarily intended for Windows Mobile, but it will run as a UWP Store App on any Windows 10
+This port is primarily intended for Windows Mobile, but it should run as a UWP Store App on any Windows 10
-platform: x86, x64, ARM, on Mobile, tablets, Xbox, holographic and PC.
+platform: x86, x64, ARM, on Mobile, tablets, Xbox, Holographic and PC.
+It has been tested on Lumia 950XL (Mobile), Tablet/PC x64 (Windows 10), and a Windows 10 Mobile VM.

 If you would like to test the current build on a Windows Mobile device running Windows 10 Mobile, download the .appxbundle under AppPackages/KiwixWebApp_0.x.x.x_Test/ and save it in your